|Nutrition Facts (per serving)|

 When he returned for it, he found it had absorbed the aromas of its hiding place and had become quite delicious.

 Whether or not the story is apocryphal (it likely is), Finocchiona is indeed a wonderful treat.
 There are two kinds of Finocchiona, the first being Sbriciolona, which is a very fresh, soft, and crumbly style that can be spread over bread with a butter knife.
 The other is a cured, aged Finocchiona, which is much firmer.

-- 9 pounds/4 kg pork (lean, such as shoulder, loin, ham trimmings, or pork chop)
+9 pounds (4 kilograms) lean pork, such as shoulder, loin, ham trimmings, or pork chops

 2.2 pounds (1 kilogram) pork fat